PalMuc/Annotate-GFF/Readme.md

        --annotation-xml, -a <s>:   Blast XML output for annotations --help, -h:   Show a help message

+Of those parameters, --annotation-xml is optional.
+If this parameter is not parsed, no functional annotation will be added to the new GFF records.

 ## Walkthrough
 Let's assume you want to map EST reads of *Ephydatia muelleri* onto genome scaffolds of *Amphimedon queenslandica*.